Overview

 Data source Where to pull values from.
 Note that the Hierarchy facet requires a taxonomy to function properly.

 Default label Set the label for the top-level option (default: “Any”).
-Note: this label is translatable with the facetwp_i18n hook.
+This label is translatable with the facetwp_i18n hook.
+The left arrow icon before the label () can be customized or removed with a hook.

 Sort by Sort facet choices by: